 What don’t most self-esteem coaches get about building a business?

 As a coach, you’ll be beginning as a freelancer.
 You’ll get paid as and when your clients come back to you, so you need to focus on client retention quite a lot.
 While you are doing that, it is easy to lose sight of a few things.

 Most people look for self-improvement services online.
 Don’t get left behind, build a strong online presence.
 If you aren’t getting enough clients through your own efforts, let us step in do it for you.
-Watch my free webinar to see what I mean by building a strong online presence and how it can help you grow your business.
+Sign up for my launchpad to see what I mean by building a strong online presence and how it can help you grow your business.

 Most coaches forget to build their online business while they are helping their clients because they don’t have the time for it, but because of this, they lose a lot of prospective clients.
 It is important for you to build an online presence, and if you can’t do it yourself, hire someone to do it for you.